spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules-for-docs.md

 ---
-title: Style, syntax, formatting and general rules
+title: Style, syntax, formatting, and general rules
-description: Learn how to style and format your writing when creating the docs.
+description: Learn how to style and format your docs.
 template: concept-topic-template
 ---